Smith Hang Clean

 Instructions

-• Drive through your heels and extend your hips and knees explosively to pull the bar upward.
+• Drive hard through your legs and hips to extend your ankles, knees, and hips as the bar rises on the fixed track.

 Tips & Tricks